austinsonger/documentation/source/main/OwlHNode.rst

 * Forward sniffed traffic in real time to a different system
 * Collect traffic from remote servers sent by socket and save it to PCAP files or re-inject that traffic to a local network interface
 * Include threat intelligence feeds and analyze your suricata and zeek outputs.
-* run detection capabilities as: new external services, new HOST/MAC detection, etc.

 How to install OwlH Node
 ------------------------